Indifference pricing of pure endowments via BSDEs under partial information

 \section{The indifference price of the pure endowment}

-In order to compute the indifference price given in \eqref{eq:indiff-price}, we are interested in the solution of BSDE \eqref{eq:BSDEq-e} over the stochastic interval $\llbracket 0, \tau \wedge T\rrbracket$.
+We recall that the value processes $V^G$ and $V^0$ corresponding to the investment problem with and without the derivative, coincide for all $T>t>\tau$.
+This, in turn impliest that, in order to compute the indifference price given in \eqref{eq:indiff-price}, we only need to study the solution of BSDE \eqref{eq:BSDEq-e} over the stochastic interval $\llbracket 0, \tau \wedge T\rrbracket$.
 Since $G_T=\xi \I_{\{\tau > T\}}$, see Definition \ref{eq:pure endowment}, this corresponds to consider the following BSDE with random time horizon